alanalutz/Makayuni-Corridor/docs/report/analysis_plan.md

 ### Computational environment

+Hardware: Lenovo ThinkStation
+OS: Windows 11 Pro

+R Version 2023.06.2+561 (2023.06.2+561)

-R
+R Packages:
-RStudio
-groundhog
+- groundhog
-raster
+- raster
-stars
+- stars
-sf
+- sf

-Define the hardware, operating system, and software requirements for the research.
-Include citations to important software projects, plugins or packages and their versions.
+include citations and versions of these packages

 ### Data and variables

-Secondary data sources for the study are to include land cover, buffer region, merged buildings, initial clip, major roads, secondary roads, bomas, bounding box, and adjusted study site.
+Secondary data sources for the study are to include land cover, buffer region, merged buildings, initial clip, adjusted study site, bouding box, secondary roads, bomas, and major roads.

 Each of the next subsections describes one data source.

 #### Land Cover

-**Standard Metadata**

 - `Abstract`: A raster of classified landcover for the entire country of Tanzania.
 - `Label`: landcover.tif